vogelino/charlottestuby.com/content/stubyAndFischer.md

     projectTitle: Bowling shirts, 2022
   - projectDescription: >-
       This project is a joyful reflection and memory of our hometown, Vevey (CH) with a blink to our current city, Brussels (BE).

+      Side 1: Embroideries on dead stock recycled nylon.

+      Side 2: Quilted recycled nylon and waxed cotton with embroideries and handknitted cotton cuff and collar.

       Pictures by Ugo Woatzi.

-      Side 1: embroideries on dead stock nylon recycled nylon.

-      Side 2: quilted recycled nylon and waxed cotton with embrodieries and  handknitted cotton cuff and collar
     textStartX: 5
     projetImages:
       - projectImage: /img/bombers-jacket-stuby-fischer-brussels-2021-8.jpg